How to Start a Conversation with a Mexican as an Expat

 In my on-going quest of learning Spanish, I had been ruminating over the word "chida," a word I'd discovered in an on-line review of a song.

-The word was obviously a compliment, given the context, but I still had my doubts.
+The word was obviously a compliment, given the context of the review, but I still had my doubts.
 I had tried using the new word once in a restaurant and received a bemused but not negative response, appreciative yet not entirely endorsing either.

 Now as I strode toward the beach to meet my expat friends waiting under the palapas, I was mentally searching for something fresh to replace the word “guapa” (pretty girl) in my greeting.

-A stocky lifeguard sat astride his motorcycle on the gravel parking lot facing the beach, his mirrored sunglasses scanning the day's silvery aquatic horizon, I shouted out to him, "Oye!" (the word made famous in America by Santana's song "Oye, Como Va,").
-“Tell me something…..can I describe a girlfriend as “chida?”
+A stocky lifeguard sat astride his motorcycle on the gravel parking lot facing the beach, his mirrored sunglasses scanning the day's silvery aquatic horizon, I called out to him, "Oye!" (the word made famous in America by Santana's song "Oye, Como Va,").
+“Tell me something….. can I describe a girlfriend as “chida?”

 Thus began a ten-minute conversation.
 Mexicans, regardless of class or profession, whether lawyer, cab driver, or day laborer, love their language.

-As a Romance language as rooted in Latin as my mother tongue, Spanish is delightfully accessible.
+Sure, you won't understand ever word, but as a Romance language as rooted in Latin as your mother tongue, Spanish is delightfully accessible.
 Spanish and English share 15,000 cognates (words that sound the same in both languages).

 When you're first learning the language, you get by largely by moving from cognate to cognate, seeking them out like gold doubloons in a sea of words.